pombredanne/cache/README.md

 To find the appropriate datafile for a package, follow these steps:

 1. Compute a SHA 256 of the package name.
-2. Take the first to characters of the SHA256.
+2. Take the first two characters of the SHA256.
 3. Expore the directory with the name that matches the first two characters of the SHA256.
 4. Find the data file with a name that matches the package manager.
 E.g. `nuget` for packages sourced from `api.nuget.org`.